 Central heating systems have three basic parts: the heating plant itself where fuel is converted into useful heat, a distribution system to deliver heat to where it is needed, and controls to regulate when and how the system runs and when it turns off.

-Selection of the most cost-effective heating system will depend on price and availability of differing fuels as well as the cost of the initial heater installation.
+The selection of the most cost-effective heating system will depend on the price and availability of different fuels as well as the cost of the initial heater installation.
 Higher initial investments are often justified by reduced utility costs over the lifetime of the unit.